mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - FB Messenger chief Stan Chudnovsky is coming to Disrupt
+  - Hear E-Prix Champion di Grassi on the future of electric motor sports (including scooters)
      <hr/>

-      - *Stan Chudnovsky last spoke at Disrupt in 2016, so we’ve got a lot to catch up on.
-Chudnovsky remains in charge of Facebook Messenger — his current title is VP of Messenger — so he can tell us more about how the product has evolved at this year’s Disrupt 2020 …*
+      - *Lucas di Grassi is returning to TechCrunch’s stage, and we’re going to talk racing electric vehicles.
+Again.
+Because electric is the future of motoring including motorsports.
+There’s a lot to talk about with di Grassi.
+He’s an outspoken proponent of electric …*

-  - Peer Medical allows lung cancer patients to anonymously share treatments with each other
+  - Dear Sophie: Can we sponsor an H-1B university researcher for an EB-1B green card?
       <hr/>

-      - *Peer Medical has a big mission.
-After his father died of lung cancer, serial entrepreneur Ed Spiegel vowed to create a better way for lung cancer patients to deal with their disease.
-The startup has so far raised a $1.2M seed funding round for its ground-brea…*
+      - *How long does the EB-1B process take?
+What can we do to maximize our chances for approval?*

-  - As corporate cards are subsumed into software, Airbase posts rapid growth
+  - To build responsibly, tech needs to do more than just hire chief ethics officers
       <hr/>

-      - *A few weeks back, TechCrunch wrote about how Ramp, a corporate credit card startup with a focus on cost control, had added expense management software on top of its company plastic business.
-Closing out our piece, I wondered if “cards aren’t de facto commodit…*
+      - *The builders, questioners, makers and ethical leaders coming up in technology firms now will help us to reshape the industry for the better and create the products we deserve.*

-  - XRobotics is keeping the dream of pizza robots alive
+  - Twitch launches Watch Parties to all creators worldwide
       <hr/>

-      - *Zume pulled the plug on its robotic pizza wing earlier this year.
-A lot goes into making a decision like that — particularly for a company whose robotic dreams were a press darling for a while there.
-But its own inabilities to get the math right shouldn’t nec…*
+      - *Twitch is doubling down on making its site more than just a place for live streaming gaming video.
+Last fall, the Amazon-owned company began testing a new feature called “Watch Parties,” which lets creators stream Amazon Prime Video content to viewers with Am…*

-  - In ego battle, Lucid Motors claims to beat Tesla with 9.9 second quarter mile
+  - FB Messenger chief Stan Chudnovsky is coming to Disrupt
       <hr/>

-       - *Lucid Motors is set to unveil its production electric sedan next week and it’s clear the company is targeting Tesla .
-Over the last few weeks, Lucid has teased notable aspects of the Lucid Air including recharge time, estimated range, bi-directional power flo…*
+       - *Stan Chudnovsky last spoke at Disrupt in 2016, so we’ve got a lot to catch up on.
+Chudnovsky remains in charge of Facebook Messenger — his current title is VP of Messenger — so he can tell us more about how the product has evolved at this year’s Disrupt 2020 …*